kestivvi/HackArena2.0-MonoTanks-TS/README.md

 agent.delay = 1000; // delays every message by 1000ms
 agent.delay = [500, 1000]; // delays every message by a random amount of milliseconds between 500 and 1000
 ```

+## Timer

+This framework provides a simple timer that can be used to check how much time has some operation taken.
+The timer has two methods:

+- `start()`: Starts the timer.
+- `stop()`: Stops the timer.
+- `getDuration()`: Returns the time in milliseconds.
+- `interval()`: Starts the timer, if clock not running, otherwise saves the interval.
+- `getAverageTime()`: Returns the average time in milliseconds of all intervals.

+## Logger

+This framework provides a simple logger that can be used to log messages to the console.
+The logger has several methods that can be used to log different types of messages:

+- `info(message: string)`: Logs an informational message.
+- `warning(message: string)`: Logs a warning message.
+- `error(message: string)`: Logs an error message.
+- `debug(message: string)`: Logs a debug message.

 ## Running the client